elfuun1/FlowerDanceFix/README.md

 This mod will likely break when used alongside any mod that accesses the Event.setUpFestivalMainEvent method.

-Known bugs:

-Dancer Black List- Incorrectly parsed by the code.
-To be fixed for next release!
-(Sorry for the inconvenience!)

 ## Integrations

 This mod currently contains integrations for the following mods: